There are many reasons why in stargazing binoculars are useful. Here are eleven.

 2. Above Horizon Viewing

-Binoculars are great for checking out stars and planets just above the horizon.
+Binoculars are best for viewing stars and planets just above the horizon as they are rising.

 3. Viewing Comets